How Advanced Technology May Impact Product Liability Litigation

 • Is software a “product?”
 The present definition of a “product” may have to be changed to include connected devices and the software that runs them.

 • What exactly is the defect?
 In connected devices, the defect can be a software bug, network failure, product design fault, or user error.
 The problem is that guidance is rather limited regarding the meaning of “defect” and it is even lesser in the case of advanced technologies such as wearable devices and IoMTs.
-A claimant will have to prove the particular defect in the state or behavior of the product or any risk that it holds that makes it unsafe and fall below the accepted standards.
+A claimant will have to prove the defect in the state or behavior of the product or any risk that it holds that makes it unsafe and fall below the accepted standards.

 • The expected safety standards of wearable devices and IoMTs are not well delineated.
 Moreover, there is no universal safety standard for connected devices.
 The relevant time periods for determining the expected safety standard could also pose issues.
 When will safety be expected – at the time the product is made available on the market, or are other times also likely to become relevant such as when updates are due on the software?